 Children and Young People

-In York, it’s our ambition that every child and young person, and particularly the most disadvantaged and those with additional needs and/ or disabilities (SEND), can dance, sing, act, perform, design, create, innovate, learn and participate – making creativity, the arts and heritage an entitlement for all children and young people.
+For children and young people, engaging with culture can be transformational – both for their own wellbeing and prospects, and for the society they’ll grow up in.
+We are determined that every child and young person in York, and particularly the most disadvantaged and those with additional needs and / or disabilities (SEND), gets the opportunity to dance, sing, act, perform, design, create, innovate, learn and participate – making creativity, the arts and heritage an entitlement for all children and young people.

 Through the Culture Strategy 2020 – 2025, York’s Creative Future, we are working to ensure that: